-- 5. Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level course or examination.
+- areas: English, Mathematics, Social Science, Biology#, Chemistry#, Geoscience#, and Physics#.
+Candidates for the science authorizations (noted with #) must also take and pass a General Science examination.
+Candidates should check with the Coordinator of Teacher Education, to clarify the appropriate means for satisfaction of the subject matter competency requirement in their subject matter area(s).
+Competency must be verified and assessed by a designated departmental adviser regardless of the means of establishing knowledge proficiency. - 5.
+Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level course or examination.
 Courses are listed in the section of this bulletin on "Graduation Requirements," IV.
-American Institutions Requirement, C.b.2. - Knowledge of health education in California, including substance abuse and nutrition, Community Health Education 101 or 320 and verification of CPR competency. - Demonstrated knowledge of PL 94-142, needs of and methods of providing educational opportunities to individuals with exceptional needs (mainstreaming): TE 526. - 8.
-Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): EDTEC 470. - Completion of a fifth year of study (35 units of upper division or graduate-level coursework completed after issuance of the baccalaureate degree; coursework in professional preparation, including student teaching, may apply if completed after the baccalaureate degree).
+American Institutions Requirement, C.b.2. - Knowledge of health education in California, including substance abuse and nutrition, Community Health Education 101 or 920, and verification of CPR competency. - Demonstrated knowledge of the Individuals with Disabilities Act.
+Needs of and methods of providing educational opportunities to individuals with exceptional needs (mainstreaming): SPED 500 or TE 526. - Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): EDTEC 570. - Completion of a fifth year of study (35 units of upper division or graduate-level coursework completed after issuance of the baccalaureate degree; coursework in professional preparation, including student teaching, may apply if completed after the baccalaureate degree).